 Pan-Seared Chuck Steak Recipe

-Serve with garlic mashed potatoes and peas and carrots for an inexpensive steak dinner.
+Serve with garlic mashed potatoes and peas and carrots for a simple, inexpensive steak dinner.

 Marinated Chuck Steak Recipe

-This marinated chuck steak is an easy, budget-friendly dinner that's full of flavor.
-The sweet marinade helps tenderize the meat and gives it a good golden crust when you sear it in a hot skillet.
+This marinated chuck steak is an easy, budget-friendly dinner with great flavor.
+The marinade helps tenderize the meat and gives it a nice golden crust in a hot skillet.

 Instant Pot Chili